pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 Note that `safeBind` doesn't look that much different that `bind` except for `AnyAllowedType`.
 But before we can talk about `AnyAllowedType`, we need to define what types are allowed.
-For this, we will use a typeclass, called `AllowedType`, since they lend themselves well for defining a set of types that have a specific functionality.
+For this, we will use a typeclass, called `AllowedType`, since they lend themselves well for defining a set of types unrelated types that have a specific functionality.

 This typeclass is defined as: